 Defense Superior Service Medal

 Legion of Merit with two oak leaf clusters

 Meritorious Service Medal with three oak leaf clusters Air Force Commendation Medal

 Air Force Achievement Medal

-Clinical Assistant Professor of Pediatrics (USUHS) American Academy of Pediatrics, Fellow
+Clinical Associate Professor of Pediatrics (USUHS) American Academy of Pediatrics, Fellow

 American Association for Physician Leadership, Member